pjhome/pjhome.github.io/travel-lodging.md

 ## Lakeland Village Resort

 We'd recommend you check this option first (P + J are staying here!).
 The property is affiliated with Heavenly, and we're getting a special discount through the wedding planners.
-We may have a good option for hosting some of the weekend's events here, too (still working on the details!).
+We'll also be hosting our brunch here on Sunday.
 The rates are highly competitive for the area, especially if families or friends end up staying together, as the bigger condos offer the best value.
 The minimum stay is 2 nights.

 <b>Book:</b> On the website <b><a href="https://gc.synxis.com/rez.aspx?Chain=6521&Dest=HVL&template=SAHV&shell=SUMSAHV&arrive=7/18/2019&depart=7/21/2019&adult=2&child=0&promo=GH4DRSW" target="_blank">here</a></b>.
 Or book by phone: 1-855-221-4337.
 On the web, the prices you see are already discounted.
 Over the phone, to get the discount, you'll need to give the booking agent the promo code <b>GH4DRSW</b>, or just mention our names.